jaskirat23/To-Do-list/Readme.md

-To- do list using JavaScript
+To- do list using JavaScript '

-simply run the index.html file freeze
+simply run the index.html file